git-token/documentation/tos/terms_of_services.md

 GitToken uses MetaMask as the default Ethereum provider for interacting and verifying your Ethereum address with GitToken contract.
 GitToken associates a contributor's GitHub username with his/her MetaMask Ethereum address.

-Users will hold harmless and indemnify GitToken and its contributors from any claim, suit or action arising from or related to the use of MetaMask and its terms of service, including any liability or expense arising from claims, losses, damages, suits, judgments, litigation costs and attorneys’ fees.
+Users will hold harmless and indemnify GitToken and its contributors from any claim, suit or action arising from or related to the use of MetaMask and its terms of service, including, but not limited to, any liability or expense arising from claims, losses, damages, suits, judgments, litigation costs and attorneys’ fees.

 ### GitHub Account Information